 “Okay then, enough with the flirting.
 How about we make some progress on her.”

 “Works for me,” I said, cranking up the old boombox on the corner of the workbench.
 Nirvana, doing an acoustic version of one of their songs, echoed off the garage walls.
-Curt Cobain had died just a few months after that performance was recorded and for some reason hearing the dead man’s voice hit me a little harder than I would have expected.
+Kurt Cobain had died just a few months after that performance was recorded and for some reason hearing the dead man’s voice hit me a little harder than I would have expected.
 For a minute I just froze.